 In addition, New Hampshire and Tennessee only tax interest and dividend income, not wages, earnings, or other income:

 - Tennessee residents only file a tax return if their interest and dividend income exceeded $1,250 ($2,500 for joint filers).
+This is the Hall income tax.
 More info

 If you're a resident in one of the remaining "taxable" states and you earned money working in one of these "tax-free" states, that income needs to be reported on your resident state return.

 For example, if you're a California resident and worked in tax-free Texas, you'd still have to report your Texas earnings on your California return as well as your federal return.